Carbon Pricing and Farmers

 Canadian agriculture occupies a large and important part of the Canadian environment.
 The farm community is the chief steward and manager of extensive natural resources, owner and architect of much of the landscape and caretaker of precious soil resources.

-In its concern for the economic, environmental and social fabric of Canada, CFA believes that great importance should be placed on measures of environmental management to ensure maintenance of land resources which provide food for the people of Canada and a large part of the world’s population.
+In its concern for the economic, environmental and social fabric of Canada, CFA believes that great importance should be placed on measures of environmental management to ensure maintenance of land resources which provide food for the people of Canada and a large part of the world’s population, but these measures must not impact the financial sustainability or competitiveness of Canadian farms

 Working towards solutions – Carbon pricing